 Once you visited a fair share of National Parks around the world, you start dreaming of something wilder.
 Of a place that tests and challenges you before it rewards you.
 Alaska is one such place.

-Alaska’s wild landscapes harbour a wealth of iconic wildlife from brown bears, wolves, caribou, and musk oxen to sea otters, killer whales and bald eagles.
+Despite the unforgiving climate in winter, the Alaskan wilderness harbours a wealth of iconic Alaskan wildlife, from brown bears, wolves, caribou, and musk oxen to sea otters, killer whales and bald eagles.
 In fact, bear viewing is one of the most popular activities in Alaska.

 There are 8 National Parks in Alaska: Denali, Glacier Bay, Kenai Fjords, Katmai, Wrangell-St Elias, Gates of the Arctic, Kobuk Valley, and Lake Clark National Park.